drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <nflipsVsIter_plt>

-	After counting how many flips are performed in each pass of flipping and iteration, another similar question to ask is how many point insertions there are per iteraion.
+	After counting how many flips are performed in each pass of flipping and iteration, another similar question to ask is how many point insertions there are per iteration.
 Results for the same number of points and the same point distribution as in @nflipsVsIter_plt can be seen in @ninsertVsIter_plt.
-We can immediataly notice that we have a incredibly similar looking graphs, with the exeption of the numbers on the y axis.
-The number of flips in each iteration appears to be proportional to the number of point insertions preceeding the passes of parallel flipping.
-This should not be unexpected as when we perform point insertions we are creating three new egdes that can be potentially marked for flipping.
-From the red line showing us by how much the number of points increase per iteration we can notice that the increase number of point insertions per iteration stays roughly around $3$ times untill one step before we reach the peak.
+We can immediately notice that we have a incredibly similar looking graphs, with the exception of the numbers on the y axis.
+The number of flips in each iteration appears to be proportional to the number of point insertions preceding the passes of parallel flipping.
+This should not be unexpected as when we perform point insertions we are creating three new edges that can be potentially marked for flipping.
+From the red line showing us by how much the number of points increase per iteration we can notice that the increase number of point insertions per iteration stays roughly around $3$ times until one step before we reach the peak.
 The 3 times rate can be explained by the underlying uniform point distribution from which we likely insert into most triangles and the fact that when we do perform a point insertion we create $3$ new triangles after destroying the triangle which had a point inserted into it.